piranna/dotfiles/README.md

 6. Fix any git conflict that's shown on the command line output on another terminal until there's no more conflict errors.

+## How to update

+Being powered by `git`, you can make use of all usual git workflows:

+- If config files in remote repository has been updated, just do `git pull` and fix conflicts.
+- If local config files have changed, just add and push them as usual.
+- If you want to add a new config file, do it with `git add` giving explicitly the file path to override the included global `.gitignore` file.

 ## How it works